yugabyte/yugabyte-db/docs/content/preview/explore/transactions/distributed-transactions-ysql.md

 ### DEFERRABLE transactions

-The `DEFERRABLE` transaction property in YSQL is similar to PostgreSQL in that has no effect unless the transaction is also `SERIALIZABLE` and `READ ONLY`.
+As in PostgreSQL, the `DEFERRABLE` transaction property is not used unless the transaction is also both `SERIALIZABLE` and `READ ONLY`.

 When all three of these properties (`SERIALIZABLE`, `DEFERRABLE`, and `READ ONLY`) are set for a transaction, the transaction may block when first acquiring its snapshot, after which it is able to run without the typical overhead of a `SERIALIZABLE` transaction and without any risk of contributing to or being canceled by a serialization failure.

 {{< tip title="Tip" >}}
-This mode is well-suited for long-running reports or backups without being impacting or impacted by other transactions.
+This mode is well-suited for long-running reports or backups without impacting or being impacted by other transactions.
 {{< /tip >}}